TanStack/query/README.md

 - Automatic Cache Garbage Collection - React Query handles automatic cache purging for inactive queries and garbage collection.
 This can mean a much smaller memory footprint for apps that consume a lot of data or data that is changing often in a single session
 - No Default Data Fetcher Function - React Query does not ship with a default fetcher (but can easily be wrapped inside of a custom hook to achieve the same functionality)
 - Query Key Generation - React Query uses query key generation, query variables, and implicit query grouping.
 The query key and variables that are passed to a query are less URL-based by nature and much more flexible.
-Both the key (todos) and any variables ({ status: 'done' }) are used to compute the unique key for a query (and it's done in a very stable, deterministic way).
+Both the key (todos) and any variables ({ type: 'done' }) are used to compute the unique key for a query (and it's done in a very stable, deterministic way).
 This also allows you to use query key "groups" when defining query refetching configs, eg. you can refetch every query that starts with a `todos` in its key, regardless of variables, or you can target specific queries with (or without) variables, and even use functional filtering to select queries in most places.
 This architecture is much more robust and forgiving especially for larger apps.
 - Query cancellation integration is baked into React Query.
 You can easily use this to wire up request cancellation in most popular fetching libraries, including but not limited to fetch and axios.
 - Prefetching - React Query ships with 1st class prefetching utilities which not only come in handy with non-suspenseful apps but also make fetch-as-you-render patterns possible with React Query.
 SWR does not come with similar utilities and relies on `<link rel='preload'>` and/or manually fetching and updating the query cache
 - Overall API design opinions